sahilrathod5236/e-commerce-store/README.md

 - The Store is managed via the Admin Dashboard.
 - Creating the store and dashboard, categories, products, etc. related to the store is done in the Admin Dashboard.
-- The Store shows the dashboard the featured products created in the Admin Dashboard.
+- The Store shows the dashboard and the featured products.
 - The Store features a cart which shows the products in cart and total price of all products in the cart and on checkout redirects to a stripe checkout session.